 In addition to hiking with a pack, cross training is an excellent way to accelerate your physical fitness.
-Running, cycling, mountain biking, weight training and other high impact cardio activities are all very effective ways to focus on physical conditioning and mountain climbing training.
+Running, cycling, mountain biking, weight training and other high impact cardio activities are all very effective ways to focus on physical conditioning and beginner and intermediate rock climbing training.
 Gradually increasing the intensity and duration of these activities will definitely improve physical fitness.

 Duration – How long can a day be?

 A summit day can be anywhere from six to twelve hours.
-On beginner courses we like to plan a long day that is followed by a less intense instructional day.
+On our beginner mountaineering course in Banff, Canada, we like to plan a long day that is followed by a less intense instructional day.
 In other words, give participant bodies a chance to recover while still getting through all of our curriculum.
 Some of your training should involve long hikes uphill and not just short stairs or roads.
 Leg strength, endurance and cardio are the difference between enjoying the climb versus suffering through a long day.
 Having the ability to move quickly means you can also reduce exposure to hazards such as avalanche paths, weather, or hanging glaciers.

 Intermediate and Advanced Mountain Climbs